elasticpath/react-pwa-reference-storefront/documentation/tutorial_siteBranding.md

     a) Update the path to the USDZ files hosted on an external CMS used for ARKit Quick Look. <br>
     b) Set the parameter to the complete URL of the files.
 Replace the `sku/file-name` parameter with `%sku%`. <br>
     Cortex populates the parameter value when the page loads.<br>
-11. Update the color values for your store's brand in the `src/style/common.less`.<br>
+11. Update the color values for your store's brand in the `src/style/common.less` file.<br>